VolumeElement/VolumeElement.github.io/_posts/2023-09-28-elliptic-integrals-and-cm.md

 ## The Chowla-Selberg formula

 Why is it that any of the above integrals have such nice closed forms in terms of gamma functions at all?
-Let $\omega_E=\int\omega$ be a non-zero differential for $E$ (an elliptic curve with [complex multiplication](https://en.wikipedia.org/wiki/Complex_multiplication)) over the algebraic numbers and let
+Let $\omega_E$ be a non-zero differential for $E$ (an elliptic curve with [complex multiplication](https://en.wikipedia.org/wiki/Complex_multiplication)) over the algebraic numbers and let

 $$b_k=\sqrt{\pi}\prod_{a=1}^{d-1}\Gamma^{\frac{w\chi(a)}{4h}}\left(\frac{a}{d}\right)$$